 - Pros: free to list, feeds to other ‘premium’ outlets (Apple iTunes, Kobo, Barnes & Noble, Sony Reader), provides free ISBN number (see below for explanation).
 Smashwords pay authors outside of the US via PayPal (“usually process payments the last two days of January, April, July and October”).

-Unless you’re going exclusively with Amazon I’d recommend going with Smashwords first because they provide a free ISBN and also accept a (formatted) Word document, although converting to an htm is as simple as File / Save As (see below)
+Unless you’re going exclusively with Amazon, I’d recommend going with Smashwords first because they give you a free ISBN (valid for the eBook version only – you’d need a different ISBN if you’re going the paperback / hardback route (via CreateSpace, Lulu, Lightning Source etc.).
+Smashwords also accepts a (formatted) Word document, although converting to an htm is as simple as File / Save As (see below).

 Both sites are American so you get paid in dollars.
 There are tax implications with both of them where you have to get the relevant paperwork (from the IRS) to prove you pay tax in the UK.
 It avoids you paying 30% US tax as well as in the UK.
 See here for details on getting paid from Amazon and Smashwords.